 The single most effective way to make sure your youngster gets enough sleep, home or away, is regularity.
 Human beings and especially little child-sized ones adore routine.
 Having a regular bedtime for your child, and never wavering from it, is essential.
 By adhering to a routine, your child will naturally start getting sleepier as that time approaches.

-Now, traveling with bedtimes can be tricky as time zones can wreak havoc with our internal clocks.
+Now, traveling with bedtimes can be tricky as time zones can wreak havoc with our internal clocks and baby jetlag is a real thing.
 But, after a day or three of adjustment, crack down again and reinforce their tried-and-tested bedtime routine.

 2 – Keep it dark